MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-affinity.md

 # Create server and site affinity rules for VMs

-> Applies to Azure Stack HCI, version 20H2
+> Applies to: Azure Stack HCI, versions 21H2 and 20H2

 Using either Windows Admin Center or Windows PowerShell, you can easily create affinity and anti-affinity rules for your virtual machines (VMs) in a cluster.